Navid200/xDrip/docs/Nightscout/FreeDNS.md

 **Click on Main Menu to log in.**
 After logging in, you can see your user ID at the top right corner.
 ![](./images/FD_userID.png)

 You will need your user ID and password later to use the FreeDNS Setup utility.
 Please remember your user ID.

 **Go to [Subdomains](https://freedns.afraid.org/subdomain/).**
 **Add.**

+You can see that under "Domain", you have only 7 options.
+Instead of using one of those, it is best to do what is suggested [here](./FD_Domains.md).
+After having selected a public domain, please proceed with the following.

-**Enter a subdomain name.**  Pick a public domain.
-Under the image, enter text (capital) to capture the image you see.
+**Enter a subdomain name.**  Under the image, enter text (capital) to capture the image you see.
 You can change the image if it's not clear.
 **Save.**
 ![](./images/FreeDNS2.png)
 <br/>